imbagila/go-amqp-reconnect/README.md

 # go-amqp-reconnect

-Auto reconnecting library for https://github.com/rabbitmq/amqp091-go, that doesn't reconnect on server shutdown To simply developers, here is auto reconnect wrap with detail comments.
+Auto reconnecting library for https://github.com/rabbitmq/amqp091-go, that doesn't reconnect on server shutdown to simply developers, here is auto reconnect wrap with detail comments.

-This library based on https://github.com/isayme/go-amqp-reconnect, but also supports some external methods.
+This library based on https://github.com/isayme/go-amqp-reconnect, but also supports some external methods from https://github.com/AsidStorm/go-amqp-reconnect.

 ## Methods